Palmer Woods Forest Reserve

 Palmer Woods Forest Reserve at a Glance

-birding, challenging terrain, uphill climbs, deer exclosures, groomed cross country ski trails, guided tours, hiking, moderate terrain, some hills
+birding, challenging terrain, uphill climbs, deer exclosures, groomed cross country ski trails, guided tours, hiking, moderate terrain, some hills, mountain biking

 Year Preserved: 2016